bihealth/sodar-core-legacy/docs/source/integration.rst

 ---------------------

 The ``user_profile`` site app package is installed together with projectroles.
 It adds a user profile page in the user dropdown.
+Use of the app is not mandatory but recommended, unless you are already using some other user profile app.

 Add Login Template
 ------------------